snugel/cas-offinder/README.md

 - The third column is the position of the off-target site,
 - The forth column shows the actual sequence at the position with indicating mismatched bases in lowercase letters,
-- The fifth column is the direction of the found sequence,
+- The fifth column is the direction of the found sequence (same convention with bowtie),
 - ... and the last line is the number of the mismatched bases.

 out.txt: